yoe/SReview/docs/production.md

 script that ran on vittoria) to vittoria, and then pushed from vittoria to the DebConf [video archive](https://video.debian.net).

+After the conference, all raw recordings were rsync'd to vittoria.

+### 2018 (Hsinchu, Taiwan)

 For DebConf18, the setup was very similar, but there was a major
 difference: rather than having multiple machines on-site, the DebConf18 setup only had one 24-core VM with 10 TiB of storage on-site, `storage.dc18.debconf.org`.
 All cutting and transcoding was done on this machine; vittoria served the webinterface and the database, etc.

-After the conference, all raw recordings were rsync'd to vittoria.

-It is possible to run all components of SReview on a single host; for small conferences, doing so is recommended.